Centers & Facilities

-Science is increasingly interdisciplinary, and the School of Physical Sciences has been very active in leading UCI toward a future of highly integrated scientific inquiry, education, and innovation.
-Several key centers include the following:
+Science is increasingly interdisciplinary, and the School of Physical Sciences is a leader in highly integrated scientific inquiry, innovation, and education.
+Several key centers where our researchers are leading the charge include the following:

 UCI OCEANS (Oceans, Changing Environments, Arts, and Nearshore Societies) is a campus-wide initiative that tackles, through research and education, pressing marine and on-shore environmental concerns and investigates questions at both global and local scales.